AIMultipleAIMultiple

 The user find Puppet Enterprise beneficial due to:

-• Flexible configuration management system to handle a large number of servers easily (See Figure 8).
+• Flexible configuration management system to handle large numbers of servers effectively.

 Cons:

-• Scalability issues: It may require some custom approaches to deploy it on large scale (See Figure 8).
+• Scalability issues: It may require custom approaches for very large scale deployments.

 9.)
 AWS CloudFormation

-AWS CloudFormation lets users define cloud infrastructure in code for automated provisioning on AWS.
-It enables users to:
+AWS CloudFormation lets users define AWS infrastructure as code to automate provisioning and deployments.

 • Describe and provision AWS infrastructure and applications in a declarative template format.